danieljameskay/FridayLDSessions/SpringBootKotlinRedis.md

 `CrudRepository` provides generic CRUD operations on a repository for a specific type.

 It has generic methods for CRUD operations.
 To use `CrudRepository` we have to create our interface and extend `CrudRepository`.
 We need not to implement our interface, its implementation will be created automatically at runtime.
-Find some of `CrudRepository` methods.
+Here are some of the `CrudRepository` methods.

 `<S extends T> S save(S entity)`: Saves and updates the current entity and returns that entity.
 `Optional<T> findById(ID primaryKey)`: Returns the entity for the given id.